jahaltom/RIAD/README.md

 ****Data Preparation****

 **1000 Genomes Project:**
-The snakemake script "Prepare_1KGP" downloads chr(1-22) level VCF files from 1000 Genomes Project phase 3 on GRCh38 (https://doi.org/10.12688/wellcomeopenres.15126.2) and filters out INDELs along with indexing the resulting VCF.
+The snakemake script "Prepare_1KGP" downloads chr(1-22) level VCF files from 1000 Genomes Project phase 3 on GRCh38 (https://www.internationalgenome.org/data-portal/data-collection/grch38, https://doi.org/10.12688/wellcomeopenres.15126.2) and filters out INDELs along with indexing the resulting VCF.
 It also creates the interval lists needed fot the analysis.
 ```
 snakemake -j 22 -s Prepare_1KGP --cluster "sbatch -t 00:30:00 -c 4 -N 1"
 ```

 **GRCh38 Reference Genome**
-The bash script "Prepare_Reference_Genome" will download the GRCh38 fasta,gtf, and create a seqence dictionary and index file for the fasta.
+The bash script "Prepare_Reference_Genome" will download the GRCh38 fasta(GCA_000001405.15_GRCh38_no_alt_plus_hs38d1_analysis_set.fna.gz), gtf, and create a seqence dictionary and index file for the fasta.
 It also creates a STAR index.
 ```
 sbatch Prepare_Reference_Genome
 ```